 Best month to sell a house fast in Tennessee

-The best month to sell a house fast in Tennessee is June.
-The median time it takes for Tennessee homes listed in June to get an offer is 52 days, which is 7 days faster than the annual average.
+The best month to sell a house fast in Tennessee is May.
+The median time it takes for Tennessee homes listed in May to sell is 24 days, which is 10 days faster than the annual average.

 Best month to sell a house in Tennessee for price